Aging-associated diseases: Macular degeneration

 Age-related macular degeneration (AMD) is a disease that affects the eyes and can lead to vision loss through break down of the central part of the retina called the macula.
 Degeneration can occur in one eye or both and can be classified as either wet (neovascular) or dry (atrophic).
 Wet AMD commonly is caused by blood vessels near the retina that lead to swelling of the macula.
 The cause of dry AMD is less clear, but it is thought to be partly caused by breakdown of light-sensitive cells and tissue surrounding the macula.
 A major risk factor for AMD is age over the age of 60.

 Alzheimer's

 Alzheimer's disease is classified as a "protein misfolding" disease.
-Aging causes mutations in protein folding, and as a result causes deposits of abnormal modified proteins accumulate in specific areas of the brain.
-In Alzheimer's,deposits of Beta-amyloid and hyperphosphorylated tau protein form extracellular plaques and extracellular tangles.
+Aging causes mutations in protein folding, and as a result causes deposits of abnormal modified proteins to accumulate in specific areas of the brain.
+In Alzheimer's, deposits of Beta-amyloid and hyperphosphorylated tau protein form extracellular plaques and extracellular tangles.
 These deposits are shown to be neurotoxic and cause cognitive impairment due to their initiation of destructive biochemical pathways.